OpenMDAO/OpenMDAO-Framework/docs/user-guide/userguide_script.rst

 you fill the differentiator socket, and the FiniteDifference component is used for the calculation.

-The FiniteDifference gradient calculation support forward, central, and backward differencing via the attribute ``form``.
-The default value is 'Central' for central differencing.
-You can also define the stepsize that is applied for all of the parameter inputs when they are differenced.
-The default value is 1.0e-6.
-Note also that the parameter interface allows you to specify a separate stepsize value for each parameter using the keyword argument *fd_step* in the ``add_parameter`` call.
+The FiniteDifference gradient calculation supports forward, central, and backward differencing via the attribute ``form``.
+The default value is ``'Central'`` for central differencing.
+You can also define the step size that is applied for all of the parameter inputs when they are differenced.
+The default value is ``1.0e-6``.
+Note also that the parameter interface allows you to specify a separate step-size value for each parameter using the keyword argument ``fd_step`` in the ``add_parameter`` call.
 The code fragment above shows an example of all of these.